LaunchSchoolKalisz/LS170/study_guide/security.md

 - TLS stands for **Transport Layer Security**, and it is a protocol that utilizes cryptography to provide more secure communications between networked applications.
 - It is what provides the security aspect of HTTPS, enabling measures of _encryption_, _authentication_, and _integrity_ over the inherently insecure protocol of HTTP.
 - It consists of both the TLS _record_ and TLS _handshake_.
-- TLS operates between HTTP and TCP.
+- TLS operates between HTTP and TCP (exists between protocols of the Application layer and Transport layer)

 Why do we need TLS?